cjwendt/erhs535_hw5/README.md

 # erhs535_hw5
-ERHS 535 | Homework 5
+ERHS 535: R Programming for Research | Homework 5

 Visualizing homicide trends in Boston, MA by victim race via mapping with `tigris` and `sf` objects.